PhilippeLF/Data_Science_Capstone_Project/README.md

 Data Collection with Space X API
-Data ciollection with Web scrapping into Wikipedia site
+Data collection with Web scrapping into Wikipedia site